 - 2. Unless otherwise ordered by a court, upon request of the Administrator or his designee for access to records of a defendant pursuant to subsection 1, the Department of Corrections, through the designated medical director, shall provide access to any such records, including, without limitation, relevant medical and mental health records, for the limited purpose of allowing the Administrator or his designee to evaluate and treat the defendant. - 3.
 No oral or written consent of the defendant is required for the Administrator or his designee to obtain access to records from the Department of Corrections pursuant to this section. - 4.
-As used in this section, "designated medical director" means the designated administrative officer of the Department of Corrections who is responsible for the medical treatment of offenders. - Sec.
-54. NRS 178.455 is hereby amended to read as follows: - 178.455 1.
-Except as otherwise provided for persons charged with or convicted of a misdemeanor, the Administrator of the Division for Mental Health and Developmental Services of the
+As used in this section, "designated medical director" means the designated administrative officer of the Department of Corrections who is responsible for the medical treatment of offenders.

-Department of Health and Human Services] or his designee shall appoint a licensed psychiatrist and a licensed psychologist from the treatment team who is certified pursuant to NRS 178.417 to evaluate the defendant.
+178.455 1.
+Except as otherwise provided for persons charged with or convicted of a misdemeanor, the Administrator of the Division [of Mental Health and Developmental Services of the Department of Health and Human Services] or his designee shall appoint a licensed psychiatrist and a licensed psychologist from the treatment team who is certified pursuant to NRS 178.417 to evaluate the defendant.
 The Administrator or his designee shall also appoint a third evaluator who must be a licensed psychiatrist or psychologist, must be certified pursuant to NRS 178.417 and must not be a member of the treatment team.
 Upon the completion of the evaluation and treatment of the defendant, the Administrator or his designee shall report to the court in writing his specific findings and opinion upon: